CS386-journal-time/CS386-journal-time/D2_Requirements/D2_Requirements.md

 * As a Journal Taker, I want to modify an existing Journal Page to expand it or make corrections.

-* As a Journal Taker, I want to Upload images to a Journal Page to provide context to my notes.
+* As a Journal Taker, I want to upload images to a Journal Page to provide context to my notes.

 * As a Journal Taker, I want to link a calender day to a Journal Page to add context to my notes.